cilogon/DataverseProvisioner/README.md

 All plugin configuration must be done as a Registry CO administrator.

 ### Create Extended Identifier Types

-Repeat this step once for each Dataverse server.
+Repeat the steps below once for each Dataverse server.

 1. Browse to `Configuration > Extended Types`.
 1. In the drop-down for `For Attribute` choose `Identifier (CO Person, Group)`, which is the default.